 We are keen to take a leading role in new initiatives that will benefit the academy team and the wider community and are currently focussing on developing our Supported Employment Project.
-A careers programme is being developed in KS3-5 to provide access to work related learning and practical work experience opportunities (although this is currently limited due to the Covid Pandemic).
+A careers programme has been developed in KS3-5 to provide access to work related learning and practical work experience opportunities.

 How does willoughby consult with pupils at the school and involve them in their education?

 Willoughby values and respects the views of all pupils.
 The academy promotes a range of alternative means of communication and for some pupils ensures that appropriate advocacy is in place.
 All pupils are treated with dignity and respect and, with support, are encouraged to reflect on their learning experiences and opportunities.